-If you use an antenna with a high amplification factor, you can use this entry to attenuate the transmission power of your AP to the level permitted on the frequency band in the country of operation.
+If you use an antenna with a high amplification factor, you can use this entry to attenuate the transmission power of your access point to the level permitted on the frequency band in the country of operation.

-If you leave the field blank, the AP uses the default setting from the configuration group in the relevant WLAN profile.
+If you leave the field blank, the access point uses the default setting from the configuration group in the relevant WLAN profile.